 Q. How to Calculate Overtime Pay?

 Ans.
-Overtime pay is set at 1.5 times more than regular employees.
+Overtime pay is set at 1.5 times the regular employees.
 However, that amount is not for the total hours worked for the day but only for the hours worked after your set regular schedule.
 For instance.

 Q. How to Calculate Employee Hours?